(Please note: We will aim to keep the itinerary close to this schedule but this cannot be guaranteed)

-Some people have been asking how we determine our pricing for these events.
+Some people have asked how we determine our pricing for these events.
 By offering insight into the financial and administrative background required for running this project we feel guests will have a better understanding of precisely what their money is supporting.

-We do receive some public funding via small grants from Arts Council England's 'Grants For The Arts' scheme and from the PRS ‘Foundation for Music’.
-These two grants support Nest Collective's entire programme of over 100 folk and world music shows in London and nationally.
+We receive some public funding via small grants from Arts Council England's 'Grants For The Arts' scheme and from the PRS For Music Foundation.
+These two grants support Nest Collective's entire programme of over 100 folk and world music shows each year in London and beyond.
 A portion of these funds has helped us set up the SWN events.
 However, this only covers a small fraction of the total cost behind organising these events.

 The SWN nights are more than guided nature walks.
-Each event (4 a night in 4 sites across SE England) has an onsite staff team of at least 4 people providing the expertise, music, safety measures and support needed (not forgetting catering and on-site care).
+Each event has an onsite staff team of at least 4 people providing the expertise, music, safety measures and support needed (not forgetting catering and on-site care).

-Leading up to the event is 9 months of backstage pre-production via our team of producers- Sam Lee, Becky Burchell, Thom Ashworth as well as our resident ornithologist Tom Stuart.
-Their work for the project includes finding the sites, set up, building the website and arranging partnerships.
-The producers also design, organise and fully supply each event with the necessary kit and staff teams.
+Leading up to the event is 9 months of production by our team.
+Their work for the project includes finding the sites, set up, building the website, and arranging partnerships.
+The producers also design, organise, and fully supply each event with the necessary kit and staff teams.
 In addition, our marketing and PR team devote a great deal of energy to selling tickets and event promotion.
 This is a full time operation and we believe in paying all our staff a respectable fee for their hard work.